Thailand scrambles to prevent humanitarian disaster from floods

 "While automakers will have components in stock, we expect a slowdown in production in the immediate term," he said.
 "Measures taken are likely to be similar to those implemented in the immediate aftermath of the (March earthquake) disaster in Japan."

-Industry Minister Wannarat Channukul estimated the initial cost of damage had reached more than 20 billion baht (412 million pounds) in Ayutthaya province alone.
+Industry Minister Wannarat Channukul estimated the initial cost of damage had reached more than 20 billion baht in Ayutthaya province alone.

 "This is just a rough estimate.
 We still can't get to all parts of the area due to heavy flooding," he said, adding that he would travel with Prime Minister Yingluck Shinawatra to Ayutthaya later on Monday.